xcloudtech/rt-state/README.md

 2. Unify local state and global state management.
 So, don't need `useContext` or wrap the component with `Provider` any more. (rt-state has its own provider, call `provider.use()` to get data from parent or create global state, and share between different components.)
 3. Fine granularity of controlling when and how to update the view with `watch`/`link` functions.
 4. An optimized `state` function for long Array.
 5. React Hooks API integration.
-React Hooks API Calls can be wrapped by `useHooks` within the `setup` function.
+React Hooks API Calls can be wrapped by `hooks` within the `setup` function.
 The user is also able to control whether the view should be updated or not, even when setState/* has been called.

 ### Reasons